jvdmeiden/diag/README.md

 ## Project Title

-Tiling the screen with random diagonals
+Tiling the screen with squares and then randomly draw a diagonal in the square.
+This is done in SVG.
+The application allows for two directions of tilling.
+It is based on an example given here: https://2019.pycon-au.org/talks/pretty-vector-graphics--playing-with-svg-in-python

 ## Authors